-Some vehicles do not have an electrical neutral safety switch.
-Instead, a mechanical neutral safety switch that physically interrupts the starter wire is used when the vehicle is in any drive gear.
-If the remote start is interfaced before this switch, it will provide protection from starting in gear.
-However, some vehicles combine the column shift mechanism and the mechanical neutral safety switch into one mechanical part.
-In these vehicles, it is impossible to interface the remote start system before the neutral safety switch.
-With this type of vehicle, if the car is left in a drive gear and the remote start system is activated, the vehicle will move and may cause damage to persons or property.
+Some vehicles combine the column shift mechanism and the mechanical neutral safety switch into one mechanical part.
+In these vehicles, it is impossible to interface the remote engine starting system before the neutral safety switch.
+With this type of vehicle, if the vehicle is left in a drive gear and the remote engine starting system is activated, the vehicle will move and may cause damage to persons or property.

-According to available information, the only vehicles currently manufactured this way are most General Motors trucks, sport utility vehicles and column shifting passenger cars.
-Available information also indicates that pre-1996 Dodge Dakota pickups with 2.5 liter motors are manufactured this way as well.
+According to available information, vehicles known to be manufactured this way are most General Motors trucks, sport utility vehicles and column shifting passenger vehicles.
+Available information also indicates that pre-1996 Dodge Dakota pickups with 2.5 liter motors are also manufactured this way.

 GM vehicles that have the neutral safety switch built into the column shifter can usually be identified by a purple starter wire.
 Typically, vehicles that use an outboard mechanical switch use a yellow wire from the ignition switch to the mechanical switch and a purple wire from the mechanical switch to the starter itself.
 Remember, this is only a rule of thumb and is not intended as a substitute for proper testing.
 We suggest the following procedure to test for vehicles manufactured in this way.

-NOTE: You must complete the remote start system installation before doing the following test.
-Ensure that the remote start system is functioning normally.
+IMPORTANT!
+You must complete the remote engine starting system installation before doing the following test.
+Ensure that the remote engine starting system is functioning normally.
 This includes connecting to the brake as a shut-down.